marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

 The problem details and resources can be found in [Giskard Test](https://github.com/lioncowlionant/developer-test).

-It consists of: (i) Finding a path from a source planet (departure) to a target planet (arrival) within a specified time while avoiding encounters with bounty hunters, and (ii) Calcularing the odds that the Millennium Falcon reaches Endor in time and saves the galaxy.
+It consists of: (i) Finding a path from a source planet (departure) to a target planet (arrival) within a specified time while avoiding encounters with bounty hunters, and (ii) Calculating the chance of Millennium Falcon to reach target planet in time and save the galaxy (odds).

 Following the example provided in "millennium-falcon.json" file, the planets (Tatooine, Hoth, Dagobah, and Endor) form a connected graph,